 - Under Scope, select In Scope and TBD as a filter.

-Note: You can also filter by Change Event Status; all statuses that are not considered "Void" will be checked by default.
+Note: You can also filter by Change Event Status; all statuses that are not considered "Void" will be ticked by default.
 Custom statuses will not be shown by name, but will be included by default if they are considered "Open," "Closed," and "Pending."
 For more information on custom statuses, see Set the Default Change Management Configurations.

 Note: You can also filter by RFQ status.